-10.4 Rescission
+10.7.5 Rescission

-Rescission means cancelling (rescinding) coverage back to the effective date, as if it had not existed.
+Rescission means cancelling (rescinding) a member's coverage back to the effective date, as if it had not existed.
 We may rescind your coverage, or deny claims at any time, for fraud or intentional material misrepresentation.

-Examples of fraud and material misrepresentation include but is not limited to:

 - a.
-Enrolling someone who is not eligible

-- b.
-Giving false information or withholding information that is the basis for eligibility
+Examples of fraud and material misrepresentation include but is not limited to: Enrolling someone who is not eligible - b.
+Giving false information or withholding information that is the basis for eligibility - c.

-- c.
 Submitting false or altered claims

-We will refund any unearned premiums you have paid.
-We may charge a 7 1/2% cancellation fee.
+We have the right to keep any premiums you have paid as liquidated damages.
 You will have to repay any benefits that have been paid.
-We will tell you of a rescission 45 days before your coverage is canceled.
+We will tell you of a rescission 30 days before your coverage is canceled.